 It is a universal human experience.
 Still, some grief is especially messy, distressing, and hard to move through.
 “Complicated grief” affects 7–10 percent of bereaved people, according to the National Institutes of Health.

 One of those experts is Annalee Moody, MA, NCC, LMHC, CFRC.
-As a licensed mental health counselor and the director of FHE Health’s EMDR Program, Moody regularly treats first responders who are getting help for grief and trauma issues in our Shatterproof treatment program.
-EMDR (“Eye Movement Desensitization Reprocessing”) is a groundbreaking therapy that has been found to be highly effective at relieving flashbacks and other symptoms commonly seen in PTSD and grieving.
+A licensed mental health counselor, Moody previously served as director of FHE Health’s EMDR Program and worked with first responders receiving care through the Shatterproof treatment program.
+EMDR (“Eye Movement Desensitization Reprocessing”) is a groundbreaking therapy that has been found to be highly effective at relieving flashbacks and other symptoms commonly seen in PTSD and grief.

 What is complicated grief, and how does it differ from so-called normal grief?
 What are the mental health effects of complicated grief, and what coping tools can help people move through it?
-For answers to these and other questions, you can catch the highlights of our interview with Moody below.
+For answers to these and other questions, you can catch highlights from an interview conducted with Moody during her work in trauma-focused treatment below.

 What Is Complicated Grief?